Analyze images in Azure AI Foundry portal

 Let’s use the image captioning functionality of Azure AI Vision to analyze images taken by a camera in the Northwind Traders store.
 Image captions are available through the Caption and Dense Captions features.

-On the Add captions to images page, select the Azure AI services resource you created.
+3. On the Add captions to images page, under the Connected Azure AI services selection menu, ensure that the Azure AI services resource you created in your hub is selected.

 The Caption functionality provides a single, human-readable English sentence describing the image’s content.

-Next, use the same image to perform Dense captioning.
-Return to the Vision + Document page by selecting the back arrow at the top of the page.
-On the Vision + Document page, select the Image tab, then select the Dense captioning tile.
+6. Next, use the same image to perform Dense captioning.
+Return to the Vision + Document page by selecting the back arrow at the top of the page; and then on the Vision + Document page, on the Image tab, selecting the Dense captioning tile.

 The Dense Captions feature differs from the Caption capability in that it provides multiple human-readable captions for an image, one describing the image’s content and others, each covering the essential objects detected in the picture.
 Each detected object includes a bounding box, which defines the pixel coordinates within the image associated with the object.

-Hover over one of the captions in the Detected attributes list and observe what happens within the image.
+Hover over any of the captions in the Detected attributes list and observe that a caption is generated for each object detected in the image.

 Tagging images